Confidence Interval

 What is Confidence Interval?

-In statistics, Confidence Interval (CI) is an estimate of a range that might include a population parameter.
+In statistics, a Confidence Interval estimates a range that might include a population parameter.
 A sample parameter derived from the sampled data is used to find the unknown population parameter.

 These intervals generally lie between the upper and lower bounds and are symbolized by percentage.
 These percentages demonstrate the confidence levels.
-The confidence level is the long-run fraction of related CIs that contain the parameter's real value.
+The confidence level is the long-run fraction of related Confidence Intervals that contain the parameter's real value.

 Similar to how a broader confidence interval is produced by increased sample variability, a wider confidence interval is required by higher levels of confidence.